garrandall/popular-music-data/tracks/my-name-is-prince-prince-and-the-new-power-generation.md

 Funky fresh for the 90's (Do that, do that, somebody) (Do that, do that, somebody)
 (Do that, do that, somebody)
-Hurt me (Do that, do that, some....)
+Hurt me (Do that, do that, some...)

 The funkier I be